danlynn/claudia/README.md

 + [`2.11.0` (2.11.0/Dockerfile)](https://github.com/danlynn/claudia/blob/2.11.0/Dockerfile)
 + [`2.9.0` (2.9.0/Dockerfile)](https://github.com/danlynn/claudia/blob/2.9.0/Dockerfile)

-This image contains everything you need to have a working development environment for claudia.js projects.
-The container's working dir is `/myapp` so that you can setup a volume mapping your laptop's project dir to `/myapp` in the container.

 claudia 2.13.0 + node 6.11.0 + npm 3.10.10 + aws-cli 1.11.75 + python 2.7.9 + smoketail 0.1.0